auberginehill/get-windows-10-lock-screen-wallpapers/README.md

                 </p>
                 <p>
                     <li>
-                        <h5>Parameter <code>-Include</code></h5>
+                        <h5>Parameter <code>-IncludeHive</code></h5>
-                        <p>with an alias <code>-IncludeCurrentLockScreenBackgroundHive</code>.
-If the <code>-Include</code> parameter is used in the command launching Get-Windows10LockScreenWallpapers, the third method of wallpaper searching will be enabled, so that Get-Windows10LockScreenWallpapers will also look to the current lock screen hive, even if the first method (registry) or the second method (estimation) was selected as the primary method for searching the available local lock screen wallpapers.
+                        <p>with aliases <code>-IncludeCurrentLockScreenBackgroundHive</code> and <code>-Include</code>.
+If the <code>-IncludeHive</code> parameter is used in the command launching Get-Windows10LockScreenWallpapers, the third method of wallpaper searching will be enabled, so that Get-Windows10LockScreenWallpapers will also look to the current lock screen hive, even if the first method (registry) or the second method (estimation) was selected as the primary method for searching the available local lock screen wallpapers.
 Usually this will add a directory called '<code>$env:windir\Web\Screen</code>' to the list of source paths to be queried for new images.
 Please note that the items inside the current lock screen hive may be of varying file extension type, including mostly <code>.jpg</code> and <code>.png</code> pictures.</p>
                     </li>
                 </p>
                 <p>